nahian-29/YWCC307/README.md

 <p>
 <b>Welcome to my YWCC 307 Repository.</b>
 </p>
-Here you will be able to see my latest work related to this course.
+Here you will be able to view my latest work related to this course.